From the author:

-To convey the second approach, with which we can find out the values of others, I have to go back a little bit: We all enjoyed German lessons at school and there performed various characterizations of individual figures of classic poetry and poetry (“Characterize the Wallenstein / den Faust / den Franz Moor /… ”).
+In order to convey the second approach, with which we can find out the values of others, I have to go back a little bit: We all enjoyed German lessons at school and there performed various characterizations of individual figures of classic poetry and poetry (“Characterize the Wallenstein / den Faust / den Franz Moor /… ”).

 What was Wallenstein's value system?

 Nevertheless, one of the central linguistically ascertainable and analyzable questions about dealing with other people apparently passed us by without a trace.
-At least I can't remember ever having studied it in German classes.
+At least I don't remember ever having studied it in German classes.
 This question is: "What is important to my counterpart at the moment?" or "What does he or she value?"

 Do you feel that the question "What is important to the Wallenstein?" is much more exciting and opens up a much more emotional approach than the work instruction "Characterize the Wallenstein and its contradictory attitude on the battlefield with a view to fulfilling its dramaturgical role"?